digitraceslab/niimpy/docs/about/schema.rst

 The on-disk format is currently irrelevant, as long as the producers can create a DataFrame of the necessary format.
-Currently, we provide readers for sqlite3 and csv.
-Other standards may be implemented later.
+Currently, we provide support sqlite3 and csv.

+Additionally, we provide readers for MHealth data and Google Takeout data.
+These readers convert the data to the standard DataFrame format.